Skip to main content

 Reasons

-There are three major reasons for CSM Node Operator's bond to be penalized:
+There are several reasons for the CSM Node Operator's bond to be penalized:

-3. The validator's withdrawal balance is less than DEPOSIT_AMOUNT (32 ETH).
+2. The validator's withdrawal balance is less than DEPOSIT_AMOUNT (32 ETH).
+Covers cases of a meaningful downtime and slashing.
 Penalty amount = DEPOSIT_AMOUNT - validator's withdrawal balance;

-The second penalty has the form of a delayed penalty with a challenge period.
+The first penalty has the form of a delayed penalty with a challenge period.
 A dedicated committee (reporter) detects MEV stealing (violation of the Lido on Ethereum Block Proposer Rewards Policy) and reports this fact on-chain, locking the bond funds.
-Settlement over EasyTrack motion (settler) ensures alignment between the DAO and detection committee.
-Once the penalty is settled (confirmed), all Node Operator's benefits are reset due to the violation of protocol rules.
-If the penalty is not settled for retention_period the locked bond is automatically unlocked.
+Settlement over EasyTrack motion (settler) ensures alignment between the DAO and the detection committee.
+Once the penalty is settled (confirmed), all Node Operators' benefits are reset due to the violation of protocol rules.
+If the penalty is not settled for the lockPeriod, the locked bond is automatically unlocked.

 Immediate and delayed